 The NZIL Character Waiver Guide

 To obtain a New Zealand visa, whether temporary or residence, all applicants must be of good character, not pose a security risk, and not threaten New Zealand’s international reputation.
+Immigration New Zealand will not grant visas to people with serious character issues except under very special circumstances, at the discretion of the Immigration Minister.

 What is a character waiver?